rstudio/chromote/README.md

 #> [1] "HeadlessChrome/75.0.3770.142"
 ```

 But to get the value, you need to wait for the callback to execute before you can use the value.
-Waiting for the value is not simple to do using ordinary straight-line coding, but we'll see how to do that later.
+Waiting for a value is simple when running R interactively -- you can just add a `message("message arrived")` call in the callback and wait for it before running the next line of code -- but waiting for the value is not easy to do using ordinary straight-line coding.
+Fortunately, Chromote has a way to wait for async operations, which we'll see later.

 The other way of using the value is to use _promises_.
-If `wait_=FALSE` and no `callback_` is passed to the command, then it will return a promise.
+If `wait_=FALSE` and no `callback_` is passed to the command, then it will simply return a promise.
 Promises have many advantages over plain old callbacks: they are easier to chain, and they provide better error-handling capabilities.
+You can _chain_ more steps to the promise: when the promise resolves -- that is, when the message is received from the browser -- it will run the next step in the promise chain.

 Here's an example that uses promises to print out the version information.
 Note that the surrounding curly braces are there to indicate that this whole thing must be run as a block without any idle time in between the function calls -- if you were to run the code in the R console line-by-line, the browser would send back the message and the promise would resolve before you called `p$then()`, which is where you tell the promise what to do with the return value.
 (The curly braces aren't strictly necessary -- you could run the code inside the braces in a single paste operation and have the same effect.)